gihadmecha/Motors-Dashboard/README.md

 https://github.com/gihadmecha/Motors_Dashboard/assets/19871755/1bcff326-e503-44e0-bec8-fb4a5e4b3184

 ## A motor control system to manage three distinct motor types:
 - DC.
-Motor: control the speed and direction
+Motor: control the speed and direction using sliders and keypad inputs.
 - Servo Motor: adjust the angle of movement using sliders and keypad inputs.
 - Stepper Motor: adjust the angle of movement using keypad inputs.